Climate activist Greta Thunberg is Time's Person of the Year

 Thunberg, who turns 17 in January, continues to beat the drum, saying in Madrid last week that the voices of climate strikers are being heard but politicians are still not taking action.

+“Greta embodies the moral authority of the youth activist movement demanding that we act immediately to solve the climate crisis.
+She is an inspiration to me and to people across the world,” Gore said.

+Other nominees for person of the year included President Donald Trump and House Speaker Nancy Pelosi.

-Reporting by Barbara Goldberg; Editing by Toby Chopra and Nick Zieminski
+Reporting by Barbara Goldberg and Valerie Volcovici; Editing by Toby Chopra and Nick Zieminski